irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Build 1 - Ultimate ammo guy. https://pd2builder.netlify.app/?s=016V1400c11Q0-82h5g00g100
 Embrace ammo supportive playstyle.
 Using ammo bags for yourself will not be required since you already have enough ammo from Fully Loaded and Crits combo, but your teammates might thank you.
-Use ammo bags deplotyable and the Two-Piece Suit.
+Use ammo bags deployable and the Two-Piece Suit.
 Keep your total concealment under 25.
 Weapons to use:
 125 damage class Assault rifle modded for accuracy and concealment, since Designated Marksman skill is already helping you with recoil.
 95/125/155 damage class SMG modded for stability and concealment, mostly to melt bulldozers at point blank ranges.